RxLaboratory/Ramses/src-docs/docs/components/server/install.md

 - An **http web server** like *Apache*
 - ***PHP 7***
 - *Optionally*, an acces to a ***mySQL*** server and a dedicated database.
+- An *SSL* certificate.
+Although this is not mandatory, it is **strongly** recommended to always encrypt your connections to the server, especially if the server is publicly available on the internet.

 The recommended configuration is a standard *AMP* stack (*Apache* - *mySQL* - *PHP*), with at least 2GB of RAM if the *SQL* server is on the same computer than the *Apache* server.